alexbevi/redmine_knowledgebase/README.md

 ### Updating from v 2.3.0 (Should work for all 2.x versions but has not been tested)

 To update redmine from v2.3.0 to 3.x-devel you will first want to delete redmine_knowledgebase from the the /plugins directory and /public/plugin_assets directory.
-After this run the following steps like you are doing a normal install.
+Once those two directories have been removed, run the following commands (as though you were performing a fresh installation):

-    git clone -b 3.x-devel git://github.com/alexbevi/redmine_knowledgebase.git plugins/redmine_knowledgebase
+    git clone git://github.com/alexbevi/redmine_knowledgebase.git plugins/redmine_knowledgebase
     bundle install
     rake redmine:plugins:migrate NAME=redmine_knowledgebase